Truthdigger of the Week: José Santos Sevilla, Slain Champion of Indigenous Hondurans: Alexander Reed Kelly

 According to Frank:

 The indigenous people of Honduras and their allies must despair that the most powerful nation on earth backs their antagonists and murderers.
-Yet many, like Sevilla, persevere.
-American writer James Baldwin wrote that the users of force misunderstand it; they believe it impresses their targets to the point of giving way, when in fact it only convinces them of their attackers’ weakness.
+Yet many persevere, as did Sevilla.
+American writer James Baldwin said that the users of force misunderstand it; they believe it impresses their targets to the point of giving way, when in fact it only convinces them of their attackers’ weakness.

 For leading indigenous Hondurans in their struggle for freedom and self-determination, a struggle in which he lost his life, José Santos Sevilla is our Truthdigger of the Week.